 So voters must be pretty mad, huh?

 Well, it’s not like these accusations are new.
 Paxton didn’t campaign on cleaning house on corruption, only to have stories of potential wrongdoing come out once he was swept into office.
-Voters were well aware that Paxton could face felony charges not only before he was elected to his office, but before he even won the primary runoff for the GOP.
-(The idea of a Democrat defeating Paxton in a general election in 2014 was far-fetched, felony indictment pending or no.)
+Voters were well aware that Paxton could face felony charges not only before he was first elected to his office, but before he even won the primary runoff for the GOP.
+(The idea of a Democrat defeating Paxton in a general election in 2014 was far-fetched, felony indictment pending or no.) And, of course, in the years since these charges were filed, Paxton has since been reelected twice, including after being presented with multiple viable and well-funded Republican alternatives in a 2022 primary.

 So some voters may be upset, embarrassed, or otherwise bothered by the fact that their attorney general faces criminal and civil charges.
 But they shouldn’t be surprised.
-Our own Erica Greider has explained that, as a result, we kind of have the leadership in the attorney general’s office that we deserve—we knew what we were getting, and we voted for it anyway.
+Back in 2015, Erica Grieder wrote that we have the leadership in the attorney general’s office that we deserve—Texans knew what we were getting, and voted for it anyway.
+That’s only grown more true (perhaps to the point of absurdity!) in the years since.